Aaron-Glave/List-of-primes/README.md

-# Basic program to list primed
+# Basic program to list primes
 I wrote it entirely on my phone this morning.